isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-pressure-treated-wood/index.md

 > HVLP Spray Gun for Cabinets
 ### c.
 Cleaning/washing the wood  surface preparation
 Wood surface cleaning/preparation is a crucial step as it helps improve stain stickiness ability over a given wooden surface.
 Using sandpaper, polish the new wooden structure gently without over pressing (prevents primary surface material damage).
-When restoring a stained wooden structure, scrub the surface using a steel brush to dislodge the primary stain coat layer  you can apply a thinner to improve the removal process.� The abrasive motion should be in the direction of wood grain orientation to prevent surface grain damage and distortion.
+When restoring a stained wooden structure, scrub the surface using a steel brush to dislodge the primary stain coat layer  you can apply a thinner to improve the removal process.
+The abrasive motion should be in the direction of wood grain orientation to prevent surface grain damage and distortion.
-Moreover, the polished wooden surface should be wiped to dryness (to remove dust and moisture content) to improve stain stickiness and eliminate chipping/peeling occurrences. �You can wash the polished surface (where necessary) with a pressure washer and leave it to dry before stain application.
+Moreover, the polished wooden surface should be wiped to dryness (to remove dust and moisture content) to improve stain stickiness and eliminate chipping/peeling occurrences.
+You can wash the polished surface (where necessary) with a pressure washer and leave it to dry before stain application.
 ### d.
 Preparing the stain
 Using a stain mixer, stir the stain appropriately to achieve the best solvent per the manufacturers instructions.
 When preparing wood stain, its necessary to consider the type of method you are using during stain application (is it a paintbrush, a roller, or a spray painter).